Importance sampling squared for Bayesian inference in latent variable models: Introduction

 We illustrate the IS$^2$ method in empirical applications for the generalized multinomial logit (GMNL) model of \cite{fklw2010} and a two factor stochastic volatility (SV) model with leverage effects.
-For the GMNL model, we show that the method for optimally selecting the number of particles leads to an improved performance, with inadequate choices of $N$ leading to inaccurate estimates under IS$^2$.
-We also find that IS$^2$ leads to accurate estimation of the posterior distribution when optimally implemented.
+Our results for the GMNL model show that the IS$^2$ approach is numerically more efficient than PMMH.
+In the standard implementation, the IS$^2$ method leads 65-89\% lower Monte Carlo mean-squared errors (MSEs) for estimating the posterior means compared to PMMH.
+When incorporating Quasi-Monte Carlo techniques, we obtain 87\% to 99\% reductions in MSE over the PMMH method.
+We show that the method for optimally selecting the number of particles in estimating the GMNL model leads to improved performance.
+The IS$^2$ method accurately estimates the posterior distribution under our optimal implementation.

 The SV application is based on daily returns of the S\&P 500 index between 1990 and 2012.
-We show that the variance of log-likelihood estimates based the particle efficient importance sampling method of \cite{PEIS} is small for this problem, despite the long time series.
-As a result, IS$^2$ leads to highly accurate estimates of the posterior statistics for this example in a short amount of computing time.
-As suggested by the theory, the efficiency of IS$^2$ is not sensitive to the choice of $N$ in this example, as long as the number of particles is not substantially higher than the optimal value of 8.
-We find that as few as two particles (including an antithetic draw) lead to a highly efficient procedure for this model.
+We show that the variance of the log-likelihood estimates based on the particle efficient importance sampling method of \cite{PEIS} is small for this problem, despite the long time series.
+Hence, IS$^2$ leads to highly accurate estimates of the posterior expectations for this example in a short amount of computing time.
+As suggested by the theory, the efficiency of the IS$^2$ method is insensitive to the choice of $N$ in this example.
+As few as two particles for estimating the likelihood (including an antithetic draw) lead to an efficient procedure for this model, highlighting the practical convenience of the approach.

-The rest of the paper is organized as follows.
-Section \ref{Sec:IS} studies importance sampling with an estimated likelihood.
-Section \ref{Subsec:tradeoffIS} discusses the optimal choice of the number of particles $N$ and the adjusted effective sample size.
-Section \ref{sec:marg llh} shows how to estimate the marginal likelihood optimally.
-Applications are presented in Section \ref{Sec:Examples}.
-Section \ref{Sec:conclusion} concludes.